Salesforce Validation Rules: 20 Real-World Examples Every Admin Should Know

 - Multi-step business logic.
 Use a Flow.

 - Workflow-style "if X then send Y" rules.
-Validation rules block — they don't side-effect.
+Validation rules block.
+They do not side-effect.

 - Anything that needs to be skippable by some users.
 Use a permission-aware Flow that branches on user attributes.

 The right validation rule is short, declarative, and "this combination is not allowed" in shape.
-Anything longer than ~10 lines of formula is a smell.
+Anything longer than roughly ten lines of formula is a smell, and the right response is to move the logic into a Flow or an Apex check that can be unit tested.

 How Agentforce interacts with validation rules